These healthy-ish vegan oat waffles are made with whole grains, minimal sugar, and simple pantry staples. Great for batch-cooking and freezing.

-Waffles <3 It’s tough not to appreciate a food that’s defined almost solely by its shape.
-The crackly outside, the soft, chewy inside, the perfect little squares where syrup can conveniently pool.
+Waffles: it’s hard not to appreciate a food that’s defined almost solely by its shape.
+The crackly outsides, the soft, chewy insides, the perfect little squares where syrup can conveniently pool.
 Sitting down to hot, crispy waffles brings out the child in all of us – kind of like eating sprinkle-covered soft-serve on a hot summer day.

-As a beige breakfast food, these guys can get a bad rap – being a simple carbohydrate and all.
-But with just a few ingredient swaps, they can be pretty healthy-ish.
-Meet my vegan oat waffles – made with whole grains, minimal sugar, and uncomplicated pantry staples.
+As a beige breakfast food, waffles can get a bad rap – being a simple carbohydrate and all.
+But with just a few ingredient swaps, they can be pretty healthy.
+Meet my vegan whole grain waffles – made with whole wheat flour, oats, minimal sugar, and uncomplicated pantry staples.

-These vegan oat waffles use whole oats (quick-cooking or rolled), whole wheat pastry flour (substitution info below), plant-based milk, a bit of raw sugar, and coconut oil.
+These vegan waffles are made with whole oats (quick-cooking or rolled), whole wheat pastry flour, plant-based milk, a bit of raw sugar, and coconut oil.
 There’s also baking powder (to make the waffles fluffy), baking soda (to help them turn golden brown), vinegar (also helps with the fluff factor), and vanilla for flavor.

 Thoughts On Waffle Irons

 You can use this batter with whatever waffle iron you have.
-I’m partial to the Belgian-style kind because it makes thick, substantial waffles.
+I’m partial to the Belgian-style kind because it makes thick, hearty waffles.
 If you happen to be in the market for one, I highly recommend this KRUPS model with removable plates (!).
-No more ages-old, stuck-on waffle batter or panic about getting electrocuted by water accumulating in the iron (or was that just me?).
+No more ages-old, stuck-on waffle batter, or panic about getting electrocuted by water accumulating in the iron (or was that just me?).

 Make-Ahead Tips + Reheating